 “Well why the hell not?”

-Already exasperated from having to deal with the state troopers who was standing outside the locked doors of the FBI’s offices where she and the agents who had been on duty had barricaded themselves, she snapped.
+Already exasperated from having to deal with the state troopers standing outside the locked doors of the FBI’s offices where she and the agents on duty had barricaded themselves, she snapped.
 “Because I called you first, like you told me.”

 Assuming things could not possibly get any worse for him than they already were, after letting out an audible sigh and a muttering oath Frye couldn’t make out, Morelli saw no point in pressing his deputy.
 “Stall them as long as you can.
-I’ll gave the Phoenix office and ask them if they know what in the hell is going on.”
+I’ll call the Phoenix office and ask them if they know what in the hell is going on.”

 Without waiting for her to acknowledge his orders, he came to his feet and hurriedly took to dressing, never once suspecting things were already well on their way to going from bad to downright disastrous.